 ADHD Evaluation and Treatment in Cupertino

-Board-certified psychiatrist Dr. John Lee provides specialized ADHD evaluation and treatment for high-functioning adults, students, and older teens in Cupertino.
-He is especially focused on patients whose ADHD has been overlooked, masked by strong performance, or recognized later than expected.
-His approach emphasizes careful diagnosis, individualized treatment planning, and consistent physician follow-up over time.
-Visits are conducted securely by video for patients located in California at the time of the appointment.
+Board-certified psychiatrist Dr. John Lee provides specialized ADHD evaluation, diagnosis, and treatment for high-functioning adults, college students, professionals, and older teens in Cupertino.
+He works with individuals whose ADHD may have been overlooked, masked by strong academic or professional performance, or recognized later in life.
+His approach emphasizes comprehensive assessment, individualized treatment planning, medication management when clinically appropriate, and consistent follow-up with the same physician.
+Secure telehealth ADHD appointments are available throughout Cupertino for patients who are physically located in California at the time of each visit.

 Why Patients in Cupertino Choose Dr. Lee

-Dr. Lee provides physician-led ADHD care for patients who want more than a quick screening or a fragmented treatment experience.
+Dr. Lee provides physician-led ADHD care for Cupertino patients who want more than a quick screening or fragmented treatment experience.
 He is a board-certified psychiatrist and board-certified child and adolescent psychiatrist on the Clinical Faculty at Stanford School of Medicine.
+His practice serves professionals in technology, engineering, medicine, finance, and other demanding fields, as well as students and older teens navigating highly competitive academic environments.
 Patients choose this practice for nuanced evaluation, medically grounded treatment, and continuity with the same physician over time.
-His work is especially well suited for high-functioning adults, students, and later-diagnosis patients whose ADHD may be subtle, masked, or easily misunderstood in general practice settings.
+His approach is especially well suited for high-functioning adults, students, and later-diagnosis patients whose ADHD may be subtle, masked by achievement, or easily misunderstood in general practice settings.

 Cupertino ADHD Care for High-Functioning Adults, Students, and Late Diagnosis